HannahhoHe/Medicare---Insight-into-the-Bills/README2.md

 ## Are the HiCharge providers more effecieint?
-Here, I chose Timeliness, use imaging efficiently, and an overal effectiveness of care as metrics to determine if the providers are in general more efficient.
+Here, I chose measures of Timeliness of Care, Use Imaging Efficiently, and an overall Effectiveness of Care.
+From the three plots, it can be concluded that the HiCharge providers have a poor Timeliness rank (peaked with "Below Average"), and only at the average level in terms of efficiency of either using imaging systems or in general.

 ![Figure2d](Timeliness.png)